aws-samples/aws-elastic-volumes/README.md

 Sample code to help with Elastic Block Store automation with Elastic Volumes feature

 ##Installation
-refer to the [SETUP.md](Docs/SETUP.md) document in the Docs/ folder for thesetup instructions
+refer to the [SETUP.md](Docs/SETUP.md) document in the Docs/ folder for the setup instructions

 ## Lambda Function
 ### tag_instance.py